 Whatever the case, these are accounts of the facts.
 This is what we do know about these unsolved mysteries.
 It is up to you to fill in the blanks.

 On December 30, 2000, a gruesome murder occurred in the Setagaya ward of Tokyo, Japan.
-That night, Mikio Miyazawa (44), Yasuko Miyazawa (41), and their children Niina (10) and Rei (6) were all stabbed to death by an unknown assailant.
+That night, Mikio Miyazawa (44), Yasuko Miyazawa (41), and their children Niina (10) and Rei (6) were all stabbed or strangled to death by an unknown assailant.
 The killer stayed in the house for several hours after the killing, even using the restroom without bothering to flush.
 Despite finding a great deal of evidence, including the killer's DNA, police still have not been able to identify him.

-On March 18, 1988, a man came home to his apartment in Nagoya to find the door unlocked and the lights off.
+According to a legend on a haunted tourism website, in 1988, a man came home to his apartment in Nagoya to find the door unlocked and the lights off.
 After changing clothes, he heard a baby crying.
 He then discovered the mutilated body of his pregnant wife and his now newborn son lying at her feet.
 His wife had been bound and strangled to death before the killer preceded to cut open her stomach and deliver the baby, even cutting the umbilical cord.
 The infant miraculously survived, but the killer was never found.
 The names of the victims were never publicly released by police.